dips-21/my_practice/README.md

 If too many elements removes then use linked list otherwise use arrayList. <-When to use

-we can get elements easily bcz we know position.(memory allocation is continuous so access direct access eg int[]a =new int[10]  and a[4] will be at address size of int*4 )
+we can get elements easily bcz we know position.(memory allocation is continuous so direct access eg int[]a =new int[10]  and a[4] will be at address size of int*4 )

+Map is an interface.It is a data structure which is used to store key and value pair and we can get/remove value using key.. while Set is collection of unique elements which internally uses map and a static final dummy object as dummy value
+in the map.
+implementation <------linkedHashSet,HashSet,TreeSet
+For eg : map word count ,   <----
+set : store unique words ,find first duplicate

 TreeMap:=